 A new spring

 This form helps the reader imagine the explosive revolution like an arrow penetrating reality.
-Organizing the words on paper vertically indicates to the reader that they have entered the field of poetry.
-Thus, the reader deals with the text as poetry regardless of the quality.
-This technique has appeared in the Facebook poem with many additions that cannot be included in the paper poem due to visual effects in the text such as different images, drawings, and colors in the text, the dispersion of words and sentences as well as auditory effects, especially music and recitation.
+Organizing the words on paper vertically indicates to the readers that they have entered the field of poetry.
+Thus, the readers deal with the text as poetry regardless of its quality.
+This technique appears in the Facebook poem with more variations than can be included in the paper poem due to visual effects in the text (such as different images, drawings, and colors in addition to the dispersion of words and sentences) as well as auditory effects, especially music and recitation.
 One notices the use of this technique in Fouad Azzam’s “A Runaway Cloud,” which concludes as follows:

 My name breaks down into